Downpatrick

-Downpatrick had a population of 10,822 according to the 2011 Census.
+Downpatrick had a population of 11,545 according to the 2021 Census.

 History

 Pre-history

 An early Bronze Age site was excavated in the Meadowlands area of Downpatrick, revealing two roundhouses, one was four metres across and the other was over seven metres across.
 Archaeological excavations in the 1950s found what was thought to be a Bronze Age hillfort on Cathedral Hill, but further work in the 1980s revealed that this was a much later rampart surrounding an early Christian monastery.

 Early history

-Downpatrick (Dún Pádraig) is one of Ireland's oldest towns.
+Downpatrick is one of Ireland's oldest towns.
 It takes its name from a dún, a medieval royal fort, which stood on a drumlin overlooking the River Quoile.
 In the Middle Ages, the river was an estuary that would have surrounded the drumlin on most sides.
 It is believed that there was a ringfort on the site in the early Middle Ages.
 This may have been the site called Ráth Celtchair (later anglicized Rathkeltair), the 'fort of Celtchar', after a hero in the Ulster Cycle of Irish mythology.

 A small Christian monastic settlement was also built on the neighbouring drumlin to the south, now known as 'Cathedral Hill'.
 Nearby Saul Monastery was associated with Saint Patrick.
 The saint is said to have been buried on Cathedral Hill in the 5th century, and his reputed grave is still a place of pilgrimage.
 Down Cathedral was later built on this spot.

 In the early 11th century, a much bigger fort with earthen ramparts was built on the northern drumlin, now known as the 'Mound of Down'.
 This was the capital of the Dál Fiatach, the main ruling dynasty of Ulaidh (Ulster), who held the title "Rí Uladh", "King of Ulster".
 Deirdre Flanagan suggests that the older name Dún Lethglaise referred to Cathedral Hill, while Dún da Lethglas was the name of this new royal residence.

 The King of Norway, Magnus Barefoot, was killed in an ambush near Downpatrick in 1102.
 It is believed his grave is marked by a mound at Horse Island, southwest of Cathedral Hill.

 Saint Malachy became the Bishop of Down (Dún da Lethglas) in 1137.
 He administered the diocese from Bangor and introduced a community of Augustinians (canons) to Dún da Lethglas dedicated to St John the Evangelist.
 Malachy and his successors repaired and enlarged Down Cathedral.